ab-cs13/data-structure-algorithm-using-rust/README.md

   s_ref.len()
 }
 ```
 * Rust references do not take the ownership.
 Ownership stays with the variable.
 Reference simply refer to the value but, doesn't own it.Since the reference doesn't own the variable it points, the value won't be dropped when reference goes out of the scope.
-Variables are dropped when control goes outside the scope of the variable.
-Referring a variable through reference without owning it is called "Borrowing"
+References are valid till variable is not dropped (variables are dropped when control goes outside the scope).
+Referring a value through reference without owning it is called "Borrowing"

 * What if we want modify something we borrowed ? & mut v (v is a variable).
   >& mut v (reference which can mutate the value) has one big restriction : If you have a reference which can change the value, you can not have any other references.
 Remember the golden rule : Single writer and multiple readers are mutually exclusive.
 The benefit of having this restriction is that Rust can detect data race condition during compile time.